Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Confidence intervals with valid coverage for distinct queries

 \subsection{Robustness to sample inflation}

-To better understand Algorithm~\ref{alg:conformal-sketch-unique}, we study the robustness of its unique coverage guarantee in settings where our method is not applied exactly as prescribed by the theory.
-In particular, we are interested in understanding what happens if the test sample size $M$ is larger than the size $M'$ of the available calibration subsets $\mathcal{Z}^{\text{cal}}_g$, for all $g \in [G]$.
+To better understand the benefits of Algorithm~\ref{alg:conformal-sketch-unique}, we study the robustness of its distinct-query coverage guarantee in situations where it is not applied with the default settings, due to a limited sample size.
+In particular, we are interested in understanding what happens if the size $M'$ of the calibration shards $\mathcal{Z}^{\text{cal}}_g$, for all $g \in [G]$, is smaller than the test sample size $M$.
+As mentioned, this scenario is motivated when we aim to reach a strong unique-coverage guarantee with a large $M$ despite having only a relatively small calibration sample size.